Kunhing

-Kunhing (Kunhein) is located in Kunhing Township in the middle part of southern Shan state, Myanmar.
+Kunhing (also called Kunhein) is located in Kunhing Township in the middle part of southern Shan state, Myanmar.
 The name Kunhein refers to "a thousand island" in the local Shan language.

 Geographic

 Kunhing is located by the Nam Pang River, an important tributary of the Salween.

 Population

 As refers to 1983 census figures, it has less than 30,000 population; primarily Shans.
 Minorities are Akar, Lisu and Palaung.

 Places of interest

 Kunhing Bridge – over 400 m in length crossing over two big islands in the Nam Pang River.
 It is one of the main bridges on the Taunggyi-Kengtung Road.